Series / Parker Lewis Can't Lose

 by two seasons.

-.
-In one episode the title character has such unusual bad luck that the main title credit was changed to Parker Lewis Can't Win
+In one episode the title character has such unusually bad luck that the main title credit was changed to Parker Lewis Can't Win.

 This show provides examples of: